 I’m not talking about beer goggles here.
 Drinking out of pint glasses can be considered boring nowadays when taking into account specialty beer glasses designed specifically for a style of beer.
 Whether you are an IPA hop head, a stout lover, a wheat and German beer purist, a Belgian beer connoisseur, or a sour beer fanatic, there is a glass for you or your gift recipient.
-This is a perfect gift for those that enjoy serving their delicious homebrew out of the “proper” glassware.
+This is a perfect gift for a homebrewer that enjoys serving their delicious homebrew out of the “proper” glassware.
 If entertaining is their thing, a beer flight glasses with chalk board set is a great addition to their bar.

 An infrared thermometer is a good tool to quickly read specific things related to homebrewing.
 While it should not be used for everything, it comes in handy when it becomes a hassle to sanitize a regular thermometer when you don’t have any sanitizer ready and available.
 The best applications for an IR thermometer including measuring a starter flask to make sure it’s cool enough to pitch yeast, checking the temperature of the side of a carboy to see if you are within optimal fermenting temperature, measure the serving temperature of the homebrew, and more.
 I would not recommend using it for measuring mash or sparge temperatures as it reads surface temperature which will not give the actual internal mash or sparge temperature.
 The Non-contact Digital Laser Infrared Thermometer (pictured) offers a ±2% accuracy, gives a reading in less than 500 ms, and can convert quickly between Fahrenheit and Celsius.

 Sharing homebrew is one of the best parts of the hobby.
 Wether it’s to gather critical feedback, test a new recipe on an unsuspecting audience, or simply just sharing with friends and family, sharing homebrew should be quick and easy.
 If you bottle this is less of a concern, but as a kegger and with the growing number of keggers, having the ability to quickly and easy package homebrew to take with you is not easy when you only have bottles.
 Beer growlers are a great addition to any homebrewers bar.
 The price range of growlers is pretty large based on the features offered.
 Starting at around $13 you can get a simple brown glass 64 oz growler.
 Ranging from around $35 to $50, you can get a 64 oz vacuum insulated growler that keeps beers cold longer outside of the fridge.
 Another option at around the $35 price range is an insulated double wall stainless steel 64 oz growler.
-If you or you recipient really wanted to show off, at around $140 you can get a 64 oz pressurized growler that allows you to repressurize the beer to optimal pressure and view it on its’ gauge, pour from a tap, and view how much delicious homebrew is left.
+If you or you recipient really wanted to show off, at around $150 you can get a 64 oz pressurized growler or around $200 you can get a 128 oz pressurized growler that allows you to repressurize the beer to optimal pressure and view it on its’ gauge, pour from a tap, and view how much delicious homebrew is left.
 I’ll be honest, it’s overkill but a very cool option.
 Some growlers can also be found in 32 oz format.

 Bonus item for the homebrew bottlers out there: a 6 pack Wooden Beer Carrier makes for a great presentation when taking homebrew to friends and family, and includes a build in opener.